 With Colvin holding the reins, the Certified Angus Beef ® brand hit the marketplace in October, 1978.
 The first pound of Certified Angus Beef ® product was purchased at Renzetti's IGA in Columbus, Ohio.

 Colvin retired as CAB executive director in October 1999, but he left behind a legacy that continues to prosper.
-About 2.2 million pounds are sold daily, generating an estimated $4 billion in consumer sales annually.
+About 60 million pounds are sold monthly, generating an estimated $6 billion in consumer sales annually.